ansible/tox-ansible/docs/faq.md

 # Frequently asked questions

+> Need help or want to discuss the project?
+See our [Contributor guide](https://ansible.readthedocs.io/projects/tox-ansible/contributor_guide/#talk-to-us) to learn how to join the conversation!

 ## How does it work?

 `tox` will, by default, create a Python virtual environment for a given environment. `tox-ansible` adds Ansible collection specific build and test logic to tox.
 The collection is copied into the virtual environment created by tox, built, and installed into the virtual environment.
 The installation of the collection will include the collection's collection dependencies. `tox-ansible` will also install any Python dependencies from a `test-requirements.txt` (or `requirements-test.txt`) and `requirements.txt` file.
 The virtual environment's temporary directory is used, so the copy, build and install steps are performed with each test run ensuring the current collection code is used.